luyahan/ear-alignment-cpr/README.md

   	% number of all input images !!!min. is 100!!! d = 100

-  	% train images, should contain result atribute which stores images data = load('trainImages.mat');
+  	% train images, should contain result attribute which stores images data = load('trainImages.mat');

   	% train annotations from poseLabeler.m, should contain result atribute which stores annotations
-  	$ primarly annotations from poseLabeler are in .txt files, you should use txt_to_mat_converter.m to convert .txt files into one .mat file annotation = load('trainImages_annotations.mat');
+  	$ primarily annotations from poseLabeler are in .txt files, you should use txt_to_mat_converter.m to convert .txt files into one .mat file annotation = load('trainImages_annotations.mat');

   	% train or load/apply regressor